Joanne Wood: After TUF

+Move up to flyweight division

 Wood next faced Valérie Létourneau at UFC Fight Night: MacDonald vs. Thompson in the first women's flyweight bout in UFC history.
 She won the fight via TKO in the third round after striking Létourneau with a kick to the body and finishing her off with punches.

+Return to strawweight

 Wood faced Jéssica Andrade in a strawweight bout on 10 September 2016 at UFC 203.
 She lost the fight via submission in the first round.

 Wood faced Cynthia Calvillo in a strawweight bout on 16 July 2017 at UFC Fight Night 113.
 At the weigh-ins, Wood came in at 118 lbs, two pounds over the strawweight limit of 116 lbs.
 As a result, she will be fined 20% of her purse, which will go to Calvillo and their bout proceeded as scheduled at a catchweight.
 Wood lost the fight via unanimous decision.

+Return to flyweight

 Wood was, yet again, scheduled to face Bec Rawlings, in a flyweight bout at UFC Fight Night: Werdum vs. Tybura on 19 November 2017.
 However, on 7 November, it was announced that Wood withdrew from the event due to injury.
 She was replaced by promotional newcomer Jessica Rose-Clark.

 Wood faced Kalindra Faria on 25 August 2018 at UFC Fight Night 135.
 She went on to win the fight via submission in the first round.

 Wood faced promotional newcomer Ariane Lipski on 19 January 2019 at UFC Fight Night 143.
 She won the fight by unanimous decision.

 Wood faced Katlyn Chookagian on 8 June 2019 at UFC 238.
-She lost the fight by a controversial unanimous decision.
+She lost the fight by a unanimous decision.

 Wood faced Andrea Lee on 9 September 2019 at UFC 242.
 She won the fight via split decision.

 Wood was scheduled to face Valentina Shevchenko on 6 June 2020 for the UFC Women's Flyweight Championship at UFC 251.
 However, Shevchenko pulled out of the fight on 31 March citing a leg injury and the bout was postponed.

 Wood stepped in on short notice for Viviane Araújo to face Jennifer Maia on 1 August 2020 at UFC Fight Night: Brunson vs. Shahbazyan.
 She lost the fight via armbar submission in round one.

 After the fight, Wood passed out backstage when getting checked out in the medical room.
 She was transported to a local hospital.
 Her heart rate dropped on the way there, but later stabilized.